vaporwavie/resume/README.md

 # Luiz Nickel

-Passionate developer with 5 years of development experience, focused on delivering concise products that offers quality and usability.
-Creating awesome things is always my main goal, altogether with experimenting new technologies and getting to know what the market needs more.
-I'm not here only to deliver products, but also to learn from the best, and to share knowledge freely, which made me an open-source evangelist.
+Passionate developer with +5 years of development experience, focused on delivering concise UI with performance, a11y and usability.
+Creating awesome products is always my main goal, altogether with experimenting new technologies and getting to know what the market needs the most.
+I'm here not only to deliver products, but also to learn from the best, and to share knowledge as tangible as possible, which made me an open-source no. 1 fan, with a few FOSS projects in the oven.

 ## Experience